 - Pahoprovides clients for several languages, including Java, Python, and C/C++.

 See Xively Libraries for the full list of recommended libraries in the major languages, and more detail on the Xively embedded client in C.

 Connecting to the broker refers to creating the TCP connection between the MQTT client (a device, user, or an application) and the Xively broker.
 Normally, an MQTT client creates a connection, and the connection remains open indefinitely for the client to publish and receive messages.

 There are three ways to connect to the Xively broker from an application.
 The method chosen depends on the application environment and needs.

 Important: The size limit for the message broker is 128kb (kilobytes).

-Three ways to connect to the Xively MQTT broker
+Three ways to connect the Xively MQTT broker

-This is the preferred method of connecting, and can be used when a client can make native connections.
+This is the recommended method and can be used when a client can make native connections.
 The Xively broker runs on ports 443 and 8883 (either port can be used).
 Port 443 may be suitable for devices on corporate networks with firewalls.

 Websockets can be used when a client does not support native MQTT connections, such as a web browser.
 Port 443 is used.

 Platform API (HTTPS)